SECURITY BREACH? CALL 888.234.5990 EXT 9999

 Automated Phishing

-AI-driven automated phishing attacks significantly escalate threats by personalizing attacks at scale.
-AI algorithms analyze publicly available data to craft hyper-personalized phishing messages that bypass traditional detection methods.
+AI-driven automated phishing attacks significantly escalate threats by personalizing attacks by harvesting stolen credentials through highly personalized campaigns.
+Threats use advanced AI models, making such attacks harder to detect and stop.
+AI algorithms, natural language processing, and machine learning models analyze publicly available data to craft hyper-personalized phishing messages that bypass traditional detection methods.
+Some campaigns deploy a malicious bot to automate credential harvesting and lateral movement once access is gained.

 Characteristics of AI-driven phishing:

-• Highly Personalized Messages: Emails tailored to individual interests, roles, and behaviors.
+• Highly Personalized Messages: Convincing phishing emails tailored to individual interests, roles, and behaviors.

 • Realistic Context: Leveraging current events or personal details from social media to increase authenticity.